 This paper provides further information to the discussion of IEIs of type 6 IEs in order for CT1 to make a decision for the 5GMM protocol.
 Also, the present paper shows a number of different solutions to provide a solution to the issue observed with insufficient number of IEs of type 6 of the 5GMM protocol.

-For the REGISTRATION ACCEPT message (see 3GPP TS 24.501 [3]), the limit of non-comprehension required type 6 IEI values has been reached and any new introduced IEs need an IEI value.
+For the REGISTRATION ACCEPT message (see 3GPP TS 24.501 [3]), the limit of non-comprehension required type 6 IEI values specified in Rel-15 has been reached, out of the two re-assigned IEIs (7CH and 7DH) of formerly "comprehension required" scheme one was used and only one remains available, and any new introduced IEs need an IEI value.
 Hence, CT1 needs to make a decision for Rel-18 which should also consider new IEs that can be defined in future versions of the protocol.

 4. Proposal